Beetroot: Nitrate

 Beets tend to accumulate nitrates from soil.
 Excessive nitrates pose a risk to health because they can be converted into nitrosamine in the human stomach.
 On the other hand, an appropriate amount of nitrates is responsible for the blood-pressure-lowering effect of beetroot juice (see above) and possible other health benefits.
 In any case, it would be desirable to have a way to remove excess nitrates from beetroot juice.

 Paracoccus denitrificans (Pd) bacterium can break down the nitrates, but an intermediate of the breakdown is nitrite, which leads to a risk of nitrosamine formation during denitrification by Pd.
 Adding ascorbic acid prevents nitrosamine formation in this bacterial process, ensuring safe removal of nitrates.
 Denitrifying concentrated beet juice requires halophilic bacteria due to the higher osmotic concentration, with Nesterenkonia halobia (formerly Micrococcus halobius) being the most efficient out of three species tested.

 Pigment

-The red color compound betanin is a betalain in the category of betacyanins.
-It is not broken down in the body, and in higher concentrations, may temporarily cause urine or stools to assume a reddish color, in the case of urine a condition called beeturia.
+The red colour compound betanin is a betalain in the category of betacyanins.
+It is not broken down in the body, but excreted in urine and stools.

+In higher concentrations, this may temporarily cause urine or stools to assume a reddish colour, in the case of urine a condition called beeturia.
 Although harmless, this effect may cause initial concern as a medical problem due to a visual similarity with blood in the stool, blood passing through the anus (hematochezia), or blood in the urine (hematuria).